Skip to main content

 FAQs

-The webhook parameter in the payment request API is deprecated and will be removed in a future version.Why the change?
+No. The webhook parameter in the payment request API is deprecated and should not be used.Instead, register your webhook URL from the HitPay Dashboard:

 Possible reasons for signature mismatch: